 Your Room Assignment

-Students who need to arrive before the residence halls open must have their arrival approved.
-Find more information at Early Arrival Information.
+Students who need to arrive before the residence halls open must sign up and have their arrival approved.

-- Assemble things to bring for your room - see list What to Bring.
+- Pack things to bring for your room - see What to Bring.

 - Visit with your roommate (their email address is listed in your room assignment email and in Campus Connection).
 Read the Roommate Agreement and be ready to review with your roommate.